best-practice-and-impact/ONS_minimum_RAP/README.md

 We have used [RStudio](https://posit.co/products/open-source/rstudio/) and [R](https://www.r-project.org/) to build the site.
 To follow the same approach, make sure you have R and RStudio installed.
 Install the [quarto](https://cloud.r-project.org/web/packages/quarto/index.html) package and associated dependencies for R.

-Open the R project ONS_minimum_RAP.Rproj open in RStudio.
+Open the R project ONS_minimum_RAP.Rproj in RStudio.

 Run the following command: